Renewable Energy 101

 |Produces no water or air pollution.||Reliability depends on the weather.|

 Wind power is currently the cheapest and most cost-effective source of renewable energy generation.
-It’s the fastest growing industry in the green energy market, and the portion of your energy that comes from wind power is likely to keep increasing as we improve technology and cut costs even more.
+It’s the fastest growing industry in the renewable energy market, and the portion of your energy that comes from wind power is likely to keep increasing as we improve technology and cut costs even more.

 How It Works: